MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ## Extra functionality available through PowerShell cmdlets

 > [!CAUTION]
-> These configuration options are currently only available through PowerShell cmdlets and do not appear in Teams admin center.
+> These configuration options are currently only available through PowerShell cmdlets and they don't appear in Teams admin center.
 If these options are configured through PowerShell, any changes to the Call queue through Teams admin center will erase these settings.

 ### Additional messaging